mesosphere/dcos-docs-site/pages/1.10/deploying-services/creating-services/deploy-docker-app/index.md

     Successfully built 61373621782c
     ```

-1. Log in to Docker Hub:
+7. Log in to Docker Hub:

     ```bash
     docker login
     ```

-1. Push your image to Docker Hub, where `<username>` is your Docker Hub username:
+8. Push your container to Docker Hub, where `<username>` is your Docker Hub username:

     ```bash
     docker push <username>/simple-docker